Online Quarterly Preneed Remittance System

 Public Meeting Notice

-The Board of Funeral, Cemetery and Consumer Services Probable Cause Panel B will meet October 9, 2018, at 10:00 a.m.
+The Board of Funeral, Cemetery and Consumer Services Probable Cause Panel B meeting has been rescheduled due to Hurricane Michael.
+The meeting will be held October 25, 2018, at 10:00 a.m.
 Click here for a meeting agenda.

 Due to scheduling conflicts, the Public Workshop that was scheduled for September 12, 2018, in Tampa, Florida, has been cancelled.
 The Tampa workshop for stakeholders to provide input for legislative and policy changes has been rescheduled to take place on Wednesday, November 28, 2018, from 10:00 a.m. – 3:00 p.m.
 Depending upon the flow of the discussions, a brief break may be called around noon to permit attendees to have lunch.